tobiasraabe/cookiecutter-research-template/docs/travis.rst

   <https://docs.pytest.org/en/latest/skipping.html>`_.
 - ``branches`` includes a current fix so that commits on PRs are not built twice.

 There are a lot of things you can do.
-See `this document <https://docs.travis- ci.com/user/customizing-the-build/>`_ if need to have a different configuration.
+See this `document <https://docs.travis- ci.com/user/customizing-the-build/>`_ if you are looking for a different configuration.